 Dr. David J. Kilcullen

-- Named one of the world’s top 100 global thinkers by Foreign Policy magazine, the world’s leading international policy journal.
+- Dr. Kilcullen has been named as one of the world’s top 100 global thinkers by Foreign Policy magazine, the world’s leading international policy journal.

-- Dr. Kilcullen is famous for his TED Talk on the future of coastal cities.
+- Dr. Kilcullen is renowned for his TED Talk on the future of coastal cities.

 - He is considered the world’s leading expert on counterinsurgency.
-His latest book, Dragons and Snakes, was published last month, receiving reviews in the global and print edition of the Financial Times.
+His latest book, Dragons and Snakes, was published last month, receiving reviews in the global and printed edition of the Financial Times.

-- All his public interventions have worldwide media coverage.
-When the COVID-19 pandemic broke out, he was contacted by international media outlets to explain the upcoming problem, such as the Washington Post, Bloomberg or The Australian.
-He has been repeatedly interviewed on Charlie Rose’s show, one of the most important television journalists in the world.
+- All his public appearances receive worldwide media coverage.
+When the COVID-19 pandemic broke out, he was contacted by international media sources, such as the Washington Post, Bloomberg and The Australian, to explain the upcoming problem.
+He has been repeatedly interviewed by Charlie Rose, one of the most important television journalists in the world, on his TV show.

-- He served in Baghdad as a member of the Joint Strategic Assessment Team, and as Senior Counterinsurgency Advisor, Iraq’s multinational force in 2007, before becoming Special Counterinsurgency Advisor to U.S. Secretary of State Condoleezza Rice in 2008.
+- He served in Baghdad as a member of the Joint Strategic Assessment Team, and as Senior Counterinsurgency Advisor, Multi-National Force Iraq in 2007, before becoming Special Counterinsurgency Advisor to U.S. Secretary of State Condoleezza Rice in 2008.

-- He holds a BA with honors in Politics and English from the University of New South Wales, an MA in management from the University of Canberra, a postgraduate diploma in linguistics from the Australian Defence Force Language School and a PhD from the University of New South Wales.
+- He holds a BA with Honors in Politics and English from the University of New South Wales, an MA in Management from the University of Canberra, a Graduate Diploma in linguistics from the Australian Defence Force School of Languages and a PhD from the University of New South Wales.

-- His books, The Accidental Guerrilla and Counterinsurgency, are used by several universities, as well as by policymakers, the military, intelligence services and development agencies around the world.
-Accidental Guerrilla was a Washington Post bestseller.
+- His books, The Accidental Guerrilla and Counterinsurgency, are used by universities, policymakers, the military, intelligence services and development agencies around the world.
+The Accidental Guerrilla was a Washington Post bestseller.

 - See profile

-- Global CEO of Idrica, one of the world leaders in technology applied to water resources management.
-He has a degree in Telecommunications Engineering from the Polytechnic University of Valencia (Spain).
+- Global CEO of Idrica, one of the world leaders in technology applied to water resource management.
+He has a degree in Telecommunications Engineering from the Universidad Politécnica de Valencia (Spain).

-- More than 20 years of experience in the water sector.
-Throughout his professional career in the world of water resources, he has held positions of responsibility for over a decade, including CEO of GoHub, the open innovation hub for deep tech, industry 4.0 and smart cities, Director of Digital Transformation at Global Omnium and Director of Information Systems at Grupo Aguas de Valencia, a 130 year-old company that manages the water of 400 municipalities in Spain.
+- Barba has over 20 years’ experience in the water industry.
+Throughout his professional career in the world of water resources, he has held positions of responsibility for over a decade, including CEO of GoHub, the open innovation hub for deep tech, industry 4.0 and smart cities, Director of Digital Transformation at Global Omnium and Director of Information Systems at Grupo Aguas de Valencia, a 130 year-old company that manages the water network in 400 municipalities in Spain.

 - See profile